GENIVI/CANdevStudio/README.md

 11. CanSignalEncoder will start sending cyclical messages
 12. You can send previously configured signals from CanSignalSender:
     * if signal is a part of periodic message its value will be updated in a next cycle
-    * if signal is not a part of periodic message it will be sent out immiediatelly
+    * if signal is not a part of periodic message it will be sent out immediately

 #### Receiving signals
 1. Start new project and setup CanDevice as described in quick start section